Improved Helly numbers of product sets: 2-Syndetic Sets

-A set $A \subseteq \Z$ is called \emph{$2$-sydentic} if for every $n \in \Z$, either $n \in A$ or $n+1 \in A$ (or both).
+A set $A \subseteq \Z$ is called \emph{$2$-syndetic} if for every $n \in \Z$, either $n \in A$ or $n+1 \in A$ (or both).
 To construct a $2$-syndetic set $A$ for which $A^2$ has infinite Helly number, Dillon \cite{Dillon} constructed a sequence of successively larger empty polygons using a sequence of rational approximation to a fixed irrational number.
-In \cite{Ambrus}, Ambrus et al. prove that the ``Fibonacci lattice'' contains an infinite empty polygon.
-We combine these approaches to construct a 2-syndetic set containing an empty polygon with infinitely many vertices.
+In \cite{Ambrus}, Ambrus, \textit{et al.} prove that the ``Fibonacci lattice'' contains empty polygons with arbitrarily many vertices.
+We combine these approaches to construct a 2-syndetic set containing an infinite set of vertices in convex position whose convex hull is empty.